saulocamposi/calculadorabitcoinv2/README.md

 BootStrap 3

-AngularJS 1.5
+AngularJS 1.5 - Its used to databinding

-PHP 5
+PHP 5 - Its used to consume APIs

-Webpack
+Webpack - Build all assets and package in one file

 Karma and Jasmine